Sahabiye Medrese

-Sahabiye Madrasa (Sahabiye Medresesi) is a historical 13th-century madrasa in Kayseri, Turkey.
+Sahabiye Medrese (Sahabiye Medresesi) is a historical 13th-century madrasa in Kayseri, Turkey.

 History

 The madrasa is located in the center of Kayseri city.
 According to the two-line inscription made of white marble on the siege arch surrounding the muqarnas covered arch of the portal, it was built during the reign of Anatolian Seljuk Sultan Ghiyāth ad-Dīn Kaykhusraw bin Qilij Arslān by order of Visier Sahib Ata Fahreddin Ali bin Hüseyin in 1267–1268.

 Architecture

 The building has a rectangular form with a courtyard in between.
 It was built in Anatolian Seljuks architectural style with a front façade having caravanserai appearance.
-The madarasa is a one-storey building with four iwans.
+The madrasa is a one-storey building with four iwans.
 The vaulted high portal is situated in the center of the southern building side, and is decorated with geometric and floral ornaments, example of late Anatolian Seljuk architecture.
-Lion-headed gargoyles are placed symmetrically under the eaves of the walls on both sides of the portal.
+Lion-headed gargoyles are placed symmetrically under the ledges of the walls on both sides of the portal.
 On each corner of the main façade, cylindrical towers rise up.
 The other facades, which are arranged more simply than the main façade, are enlivened with loophole windows and gargoyles.